Plant Simulation: Visualization

-Plant Simulation can display production sequences in 2D and in 3D.
+Plant Simulation can be used to display production both in 2D and 3D.
 The 3D display is especially helpful as a sales tool or for in-house communication of planned measures.
 In addition it allows to present the entire system concept within a virtual, interactive, immersive environment to non-simulation experts.
 The 3D engine is based on the industry standard JT format.
 CAD applications such as NX, Solid Edge can export models in this format.
 The 3D data files can be imported in the JT format '.jt' by using Drag-and-drop.